4 min read

 Continually Build Relationships

-Conclusion: Exercising Influence at Work Is Key to Getting Things DonE
+Conclusion: Exercising Influence at Work Is Key to Getting Things Done

 Bottom line, just because a high-profile job title has not been bestowed upon you, it does not mean you cannot be an influencer at work and gain informal power.
 By developing a personal track record of success and building relationships with colleagues and leaders, you can eventually draw upon both to wield influence and informal power.
 Keep in mind that investing in your own learning and development, specifically related to influence skills, can help this process along.